SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 ### Enhanced Aptitude (Aptitude)
 * All bonuses from Aptitude increase to +2.
 ### Mortar Fire (Canister Launcher)
-* If you are Hidden when you fire a canister bomb from Supremacy, any saves made against the bombs effects are made at Disadvantage.
+* If you are Hidden when you fire a canister bomb from Supremacy, any saves made against the bomb's effects are made at Disadvantage.
 ### Rapid Rituals
 * You can cast a Ritual spell you know using its normal casting time, instead of the extended time for a Ritual.
 * You may use this ability once, and regain the ability to do so after a Short Rest.
+### Stealth Field Generator
+You have developed a Prototype Stealth Field Generator, a device which can generate temporary fields of invisibility:
+* With ten minutes of focused work, you can affix the generator to any weapon.
+* If the weapon did not already require Attunement, it requires Attunement as long as the generator is affixed to it.
+* When you reduce a creature to 0 hit points or score a critical hit with the weapon, the generator surges and projects a *Stealth Field* around you, turning you invisible.
+* This field persists until the end of your next turn but is broken early if you make an attack or cast a spell.
+### Aether Trap
+A means of safely storing and releasing aether in small, directed ways.
+* The trap has a capacity of 5 charges.
+* At the end of a Long Rest, the trap regains 1d4+1 charges.
+### Trap-Fed Guidance (Targeting Guidance, Aether Trap) | 1 Charge
+* If you have no uses of *Targeting Guidance* available, you can release aether from the trap to allow its use.

 ## Tier 5
 ### Master Ammo Smith (Ammo Smithing)